 First of all, thank you to all of the customers, family and friends who have checked in on the porch, purchased items when we ran online sales and who donated to our GoFundMe drive.
 The notes of encouragement and wishes to see the store remain have been a motivating drive to get back to it.

 Secondly, a sincere thank you to the Book Industry Charitable Foundation for a small grant early in the Co-ViD shutdown that kept our spirit up.
 They have done wonderful work watching over the independent bookstore industry for decades.
-A big thank you also to the New Jersey Redevelopment Authority for approving a recent emergency grant that covered rent for awhile.
+A big thank you also to the New Jersey Redevelopment Authority for approving an emergency grant that covered rent for awhile.
 Also our landlord, owners of Farmside Florist, also in Sussex, has been very gracious throughout.

 Shout outs to the American Bookseller’s Association and the Sussex County Chamber of Commerce, for all of the resources they have shared and posted for members and non-members alike.
 We remain members of both.
-Sussex Borough mayor Ed Meyer and staff with United States Congressman Josh Gottenheimer routinely checked in on this small business, and it was appreciated.
+Sussex Borough Mayor Ed Meyer, Councilman Mario Poggi and staff with United States Congressman Josh Gottenheimer routinely checked in on this small business, and it was appreciated.

 There are several friends and fellow business owners, who have been invaluable ears and it means the world.

-It should be noted that some generous financial assistance from family is what has gotten us by.
+It should be noted that some generous financial assistance from family, who are now vaccinated, that allows us to reopen.

-We will be reopening by appointment very shortly, and honestly appreciate all the love, support and patience during this all.
+We will be reopening by appointment first, and honestly appreciate all the love, support and patience during this all.
 May we find clarity through the chaos and love our neighbors a little deeper through this all.

 Respectruming often comes in the form of recognizing all that we can be thankful for.
 The idea for Respectrum Arts has been well over a decade in the making and I have hundreds of people to appreciate in that journey.
 From bookstore and gallery owners, to other entrepreneurs and visionaries who have shared their initial trepidations and encouragement to plow through.
 So many places and people and experiences have inspired me.
 Artists I have shared space with, thinkers who I have shared conversation with; people I have cared for and people who have cared for me.
 There are friends, who have entertained years of what seemed like outlandish ideas from where we were.
 Partners, who must have been rather frustrated with my lack of cultivating these ideas and watched me spin my wheels.
 Parents, who embraced that I was on my own path and were helpful if I stumbled.
 Grandparents, who showed by example, that if your will was consistent, you would be prosperous.
 People who have taught me about the things for which they are passionate.
 Artists and writers who are making Respectrum what it is.